NextUrban/Livability_by_Twitter/README.md

 $

    ### Twitter API data collection

 Step 2.
 Creating a Twitter application is in the next process.

-  * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided to the users.
+  * Through applying for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided in order to link your program and application.

   * More details regarding the [data]() and [location](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location) information